RahulSDeshpande/tyriar.github.io/_posts/2014-03-16-css-preprocessors-are-here-to-stay.md

 To simply replace CSS, preprocessors are incredibly simple to learn.
 In fact the three major preprocessors are actually *supersets* of CSS, meaning valid CSS is valid in the preprocessors (`.scss` syntax for Sass).

-Other features can then be learned progressively as required.
+Features can then be learned progressively as required.

 ## Easy to develop

-Developing styles in a preprocessor is simply better in every way to plain CSS.
+Being supersets of CSS, developing styles in a preprocessor is simply better in every way to plain CSS.
 No longer do you need to hack away at a single, enormous CSS file containing all the styles in the page, the styles can now be split up into whatever way makes the most sense to the developer.

-There are many other features that improve the maintainability of styles, such as:
+There are many other features that improve the maintainability of styles as well, such as:

 - **Mixins**, reducing duplication
-- **Variables**, defining constants like values, colours and media queries once that can be used multiple times
+- **Variables**, defining constants like sizes, colours and media queries that can be used multiple times
 - **Nesting**, providing a more intuitive and structured way to construct selectors
 - **Extending** and **loops**, providing more ways to reuse styles
 - **Functions**, providing convenience functions that can transform values

-This is only the tip of the iceberg, certain preprocessors even use considerably different syntax allowing developers to customise their development workflow even more.
+This is only the tip of the iceberg.
+Certain preprocessors even have considerably different syntax, allowing developers to customise their development workflow even more.